 - Get a booster shot for children under age 9 years who are receiving the vaccine for the first time.

-- If your child catches the flu, call your pediatrician to see whether he should receive an antiviral medicine.
+- If you think your child is at risk of serious problems from the flu, call your pediatrician to see whether he should receive an antiviral medicine.

-For more information about preventing influenza, visit http://bit.ly/2cNwrNV.
+For more information about the types of influenza vaccines, visit https://www.healthychildren.org/English/safety-prevention/immunizations/Pages/Prepare-Your-Family-for-Flu-Season.aspx.